rag2180/WeatherData_extraction/README.md

 # WeatherData_extraction
-Extracts a month data of weather from a website and plots it on a graph
+About the file: final_code.py : Extracts a month data of weather from a website and plots it on a graph

 Python v3